-SB 1070 described a number of problems that hamper the ability of managers, scientists, and the public to find, access, and use monitoring data and results.
-While these problems are widely acknowledged, attempts to solve them have had only limited success because of the diversity of monitoring programs, the sheer volume and variety of data they produce, and the number of databases and data systems in which data are stored.
-In particular, the absence of clear questions has made it more difficult to develop a useful analysis of data integration and access problems.
+SB 1070 described a number of problems that hamper the ability of managers, scientists, and the public to find, access, and use water quality and related ecosystem monitoring data and results.
+While these problems are widely acknowledged, attempts to solve them have had only limited success because of the diversity of monitoring programs and organizations conducting monitoring, the sheer volume and variety of data they produce, and the number of databases and data systems in which data are stored.
+In particular, the absence of clear user-driven questions has made it more difficult to develop a useful analysis of data integration and access problems.

 In contrast, the web portal that addresses the core question: Is it safe to swim in our waters? (and secondary questions such as: How clean was my beach, lake, or stream during the past month?) provides the context needed to effectively evaluate and then resolve coordination and access problems.
 The construction of the web portal motivated the Monitoring Council and its "Safe to Swim" workgroup to expand and then organize their knowledge about monitoring programs that focus on this question.
-As a result, the workgroup has a much clearer picture (Figure 1) of (1) the major sources of data available to answer this question statewide, and (2) which data are currently not being input to databases that can readily be accessed by the web portal.
+As a result, the workgroup has a much clearer picture (Figure 1) of (1) the major sources of data available to answer this question statewide, and (2) which data are currently not in databases that can readily be accessed by the web portal.
 Similarly, attempting to apply assessment methods statewide compelled both the Wetlands and Safe to Swim workgroups to explicitly confront inconsistencies in monitoring designs and data aggregation methods that diminished the statewide applicability of assessment results.

 Scientists and managers involved with these monitoring programs had long been aware of these data gaps and inconsistencies and, to be fair, these issues have not prevented individual programs from meeting their objectives.
-However, without the goal of producing statewide assessments and a mechanism for integrating and displaying information at this scale, there was little motivation (or need) to improve data access, standardization, or coordination.
+However, without the goal of producing statewide assessments and a mechanism for integrating and displaying information at this scale, there was little motivation (or need) to improve data access or coordination.

 Figure 1.
-Schematic illustrating the range of categories of monitoring programs that produce data relevant to the Safe to Swim web portal.
-Data standardization and integration methods have been developed and applied only to a subset of the potential data sources.
-The workplan for this portal therefore includes efforts to improve the consistency of methods within this subset and to incorporate data flows from the remaining program types into the web portal.
+Schematic of the categories of monitoring programs that produce data relevant to the Safe to Swim web portal.
+Past efforts at bringing monitoring data together in an integrated statewide database have focused on ocean beaches, and some few county-level monitoring programs at lakes and rivers.
+Data from other significant inland freshwater monitoring efforts have yet to be addressed.
+The workplan for this theme therefore includes efforts to incorporate data flows from these remaining program types into the web portal.